-There's Always Room for JELL-O at the JELLO-O Museum
+There's Always Room for JELL-O at the JELL-O Gallery Museum

 Follow the JELL-O Brick Road inside this former academic building and you'll find things like the 20 original JELL-O oil paintings done in the 1920s, photos of the original JELL-O girl, JELL-O spoons, JELL-O paddles, JELL-O key chains, JELL-O shorts, JELL-O canvas bags and you guessed it, many more JELL-O items.
 You can watch a video tracing the marketing of this dessert for 100 years playing advertising jingles Jack Benny (JELL-O's pitchman in the 1930s) expounds the virtues of this "red letter" dessert.
 That's why JELL-O boxes have red lettering.